tamaragevorgyan/gettyimages-api/README.md

 Note that we reserve the right to revoke a token without warning; this will occur, for example, if the user updates his/her credentials through the website.
 In this case the service will respond with a **??????** response, and the client should re-enter the OAuth workflow.

 ### Hypermedia ###
-All resources may have one or more `uri` properties linking to other resources.
+All resources may have one or more URI properties linking to other resources.
 These provide explicit URIs, saving Connect clients from the need to construct URIs on their own.
-It is highly recommended that Connect clients use these provided URIs.
-Doing so will make future upgrades of Connect easier for developers.
-All URIs are expected to be proper [RFC 6570 URI](http://tools.ietf.org/html/rfc6570) templates.

-Here's an example of an image search asking for largest-downloads :
+Here's an example of an image search providing a URI for the image's largest download:

     "images": [
 	    {